Retiring to Arizona? Here Are 10 Critical Things You Need To Know

 Arizona can get hot, particularly in the summer, with temperatures above 100 degrees many days.
 But those temperatures can vary depending on where you live.

-For example, Phoenix has an average high temperature of 106 degrees in July, while Flagstaff, at an elevation of 6,909 feet, has an average high of 80 degrees that month.
+For example, Phoenix's average high temperature in July is 106 degrees, while Flagstaff, at an elevation of 6,909 feet, has an average high of 80 degrees that month.

 But Arizona doesn’t have much humidity, which can make those hotter days a little more pleasant and less muggy.
 Florida, on the other hand, can have high humidity every day from June to August.